Nmoreira07/Seassion-6DISCORD/README.md

 # Session-6DISCORD
 Created with CodeSandbox/
-A HTML clone of the Discord home page.
+A clone of the Discord home page, using HTML/CSS.